neuralmagic/deepsparse/examples/mlserver/README.md

 ### Create `model-settings.json`

-Second, we create a `model-settings` file.
+Second, we create a config at `models/text-classification-model/model-settings.json`.
 In this file, we will specify the location of the implementation of the custom runtime as well as the paramters of the deepsparse inference session.

 ```json